Not Just A Pretty Face

 Because everyone is used to thinking of Angela as simply a "pretty thing" incapable of doing anything on her own, it's a huge shock to find out that she's (gasp!) the bomber:

 Angela could not be the bomber, not that sweet, pretty thing.
 Thing?
 Is that how she regarded that young woman, as a thing? […] Had anyone asked about her ideas, her hopes, her plans?
 If I had been treated like that I'd have used dynamite, not fireworks; no, I would have just walked out and kept right on going.
 But Angela was different.
 (21.63)

 It's pretty Angela who damages the coffee shop and restaurant, puts herself and Sydelle in the hospital, and leads Turtle to take blame for something she didn't even do.

-Angela feels so trapped by her beauty and "thingness" that she willfully damages herself.
-By rejecting her beauty, and the kind of person that went with it, Angela slips back into normalcy.
+Angela feels so trapped by her beauty and status as an ornament that she willfully damages herself.
+By rejecting her beauty—and the kind of person that went with it—Angela finally starts to evolve.
 Once she's reclaimed her identity as a grown woman and aspiring doctor, she can re-consider her relationship with Dr. Deere and eventually become a mother herself.Angela Wexler Timeline